 Deck Department was a very love/hate relationship.
 We would paint, chip, grind, and do other manual labor…including lots of cleaning…from 7am until 7pm.
 Then I would have a midnight watch to stand.
 All the sleep I would get for each day was like two separate one-hour naps.

 I got to the point that they would make me do this for 30 days straight.
-We would come into Norfolk, find restaurants and bars that would serve us prohibition alcohol…like moonshine, and we would drink up, watch a movie, and go back to the ship and sleep from late Friday night / early Saturday morning and sleep until Sunday morning.
+We would come into Norfolk, find restaurants and bars that would serve us prohibition alcohol…like moonshine, and we would drink up, watch a movie, and go back to the ship and sleep from late Friday night / early Saturday morning until Sunday morning.

 I loved standing Helm and Lookout watches, though.
 Maverick Has the Ball was from Deck.
 I also saw a pod of 50 foot sharks.